Coaching Instagram Reels Hooks: Practical Examples and Selection Method

 Example

-"Stop posting daily content and start doing this one thing instead — it generates 10x more leads"
+"Stop posting daily content and start doing this one thing instead — it gives each post a clearer sales path"

 Example